 The Company is designated a material service entity in the recovery and/or resolution plans of the Morgan Stanley Group and the MSI Group.

 Further information on the Morgan Stanley Group is available in the public documents available at www.morganstanley.com/investorrelations.

-There have not been any significant changes in the Company's principal activity in the year under review and no significant change in the Company's principal activity is expected.
+No significant change in the Company's principal activity is expected.

 BUSINESS REVIEW